IrakliTabagari/PostgreSQL-Logical-Replication/README.md

 ```

 ### 3. Run postgres image
-In this step we will run postgre images twice to create two containers:
+In this step we will run postgres images twice to create two containers:
 1. **prod-postgres** - primary server which will be *publisher*
 2. **reporting-postgres** - secondary server which will be *subscriber*